alpana-hep/WrCoffea/README.md

 ## Table of Contents
 - [Running the Analyzer](docs/run_analysis.md) – How to execute `run_analysis.py` to perform the analysis.
+- [Condor](docs/condor.md) – How to run the analyzer on Condor at the LPC.
 - [Workflow Overview](docs/workflow.md) – A detailed guide on the full data processing pipeline.
 - [Plotting](docs/plotting.md) – Instructions for generating plots from histogram ROOT files.
 - [Repository Structure](README.md#repository-structure) – Overview of how the repository is organized.